Essential RV Tech: TPMS, Surge Protectors, GPS & Internet Solutions

 Power Protection

-The Critical RV Surge Protector & EMS - RV EMS
+The Critical RV Surge Protector & EMS

 Campground power pedestals are notoriously inconsistent.
 Voltage spikes, drops, miswired outlets, or open grounds can wreak havoc on your RV's sensitive appliances and electronics (AC, fridge, microwave, TVs).
 A basic surge protector offers limited defense, but a comprehensive Electrical Management System (RV EMS) provides essential protection against a wider range of electrical faults, including damaging low/high voltage conditions.
-For rigs using high-power appliances, an RV surge protector 30-amp model with EMS capabilities is a wise investment.
+For rigs using high-power appliances, a surge protector with EMS capabilities is a wise investment.
 Look for features like diagnostic readouts, auto-shutoff/restart, and weather resistance.

 Hughes Autoformers PWD30-EPO-H Power Watchdog 30 Amp Smart RV Surge Protector with Auto Shutoff